 This course provides a basic study of the structure and function of the human body.

 This course provides the knowledge and skills necessary to manage/function in a polysomnographic laboratory.

 - PSG 113 – PSG Instrumentation

 This course introduces the fundamental concepts of sleep technology electrical equipment and recording of bio-electric potentials.

 - PSG 214 – PSG Clinical Apps I

 This course provides practical application of theories covered in previous PSG courses.

 - COM 231 – Public Speaking

-This course provides instruction and experience in preparation and delivery of speeches within a public setting and group discussion.
-Emphasis is placed on research, preparation, delivery, and evaluation of informative, persuasive, and special occasion public speaking.
+This course provides instruction and experience in the preparation and delivery of speeches within a public setting and group discussion.

 - PSG 114 – PSG Clinical Education I